Razvan-MCrafter/RazEngine/README.md

 I'm just learning more C++ working on this.
 Thanks to Bandyte for his Tutorials.

+What it does:
-It is just opening a Window so far.
+For now it's just opening a Window.

+How to build this:
-To build this you will need Visual Studio Community Edition 2015
+Download and install Visual Studio Community Edition 2015 Open the Project